awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 For users or roles to obtain access to the functions in the `aws_ml` extension, grant `EXECUTE` privilege on those functions\.
 You can subsequently REVOKE the privileges, if needed\. `EXECUTE` privileges are revoked from PUBLIC on the functions of these schemas by default\.
 In a multi\-tenant database configuration, to prevent tenants from accessing the functions use `REVOKE USAGE` on one or more of the ML service schemas\.

-For a reference to the installed functions of the `aws_ml` extension, see [PostgreSQL function reference for Aurora Machine Learning](#postgresql-ml-functions)\.
+For a reference to the installed functions of the `aws_ml` extension, see [PostgreSQL function reference for Aurora machine learning](#postgresql-ml-functions)\.

 ## Using Amazon Comprehend for natural language processing<a name="postgresql-using-comprehend"></a>